 Given his affinity for creatures, it was surprising to learn that Hagrid can’t actually cast the charm to produce an animal guardian.
 In a Q&A with Harry Potter fans on Twitter, J.K.
 Rowling was quizzed what Hagrid’s Patronus would be.
 In reply, she wrote, ‘Hagrid couldn't produce a Patronus.
 It's a very difficult spell.'

 As Hagrid was expelled from Hogwarts, it makes sense that he might not have mastered the art of casting a Patronus.
-Indeed, right here on Pottermore, Rowling said that ‘the majority of witches and wizards are unable to produce Patronuses and to do so is generally considered a mark of superior magical ability’.
+Indeed, you can read here that ‘the majority of witches and wizards are unable to produce Patronuses and to do so is generally considered a mark of superior magical ability’.
 Hagrid, therefore, isn’t alone in his inability to cast a Patronus.

 Hagrid is another character in the Harry Potter series who had a hard childhood.
 When he was three years old, his mother, the giantess Fridwulfa, returned to her giant colony, leaving him alone to be raised by his father.
 Despite their size differences, he had a strong bond with his wizard father – Hagrid even used to put his father on the top of his dresser when he was annoyed with him.
 However, his father, sadly, passed away when Hagrid was in his second year of Hogwarts.